SAP/spartacus-docs/_pages/dev/b2b/customizing-b2b-commerce-organization.md

 ```

-Where:
+The various elements in the structure are described as follows:

-- `entities` stores user group real objects (key mapped to status flags and value)
+- `entities` stores real user group objects, which are key mapped to status flags and values
-- `list` stores list of user groups IDs for specified page (keys based on query params like pagination, sort)
+- `list` stores a list of user groups IDs for specified pages, with keys based on query parameters, such as `pagination` and `sorts`
+- `customers` stores IDs for a subsection, with keys based on the ID of the user group and query parameters
-- `customers`, `permisions` stores ID's for a subsection (keys based on ID of user group and query params)
+- `permisions` stores IDs for a subsection, with keys based on the ID of the user group and query parameters
-* `pageSize=2147483647` means, we fetch all possible items - max Java safe integer
+- `pageSize=2147483647` indicates that Spartacus fetches all possible items, up to the maximum safe Java integer

+For more information, see [Loader Meta Reducer]({{ site.baseurl }}{% link _pages/dev/state_management/loader-meta-reducer.md %}).

 ## Homepage

-Organization homepage is a place containing set of links which user can use to navigate through all specific my company functionalities.
+The Organization homepage contains a set of links that allow users to access all of the My Company functionality.

-All links introduced on organization homepage are corresponding to standard banner components created on the backend.
+All of the links on the Organization homepage correspond to standard banner components that are created in the back end.

-### Adding new banner
+### Adding a New Banner

-There is possibility to add new links to organization homepage.
-Easiest way to do that is to create new **Banner Component** in Backoffice as described in the following procedure:
+The easiest way to add new links to the Organization homepage is to create a new **Banner Component** in Backoffice, as follows:

 1. Log in to Backoffice as an administrator.

-1. In the left sidebar of Backoffice, select **WCMS ––> Component**.
+1. In the left sidebar of Backoffice, select **WCMS**, and then **Component**.

+    A list of components is displayed.

-1. When components list shows up, click on arrow down icon next to plus from top left and select following type **Abstract Banner Component ––> Banner Component**.
+1. Above the list of components, click on the down-arrow next to the plus (`+`) icon, select **Abstract Banner Component**, and then **Banner Component**.

+    The **Create New Banner Component** dialog is displayed.

-1. Next specify **ID** and **Catalog Version** fields, then click **Done**.
+1. Select the **Catalog Version**, provide an ID in the **ID** field, and then click **Done**.

-1. Select recent created component from components list and go to **Administration** tab.

-1. <span id="fields-list">Following fields needs to be filled in:</span>
+1. Select the new component.

+    It should appear at the top of the **Components** list, but you may have to refresh the view before it appears (for example, you could click on any other entry in the Backoffice navigation sidebar, and then return to **Components**).

+1. Once you have selected your new component, click on the **Administration** tab.

+1. In the **Unbound** section of the **Administration** tab, fill in the following fields:

-   - **Headline** - is title of the link.
+   - **Headline** is title of the link.
-   - **Content** - is a text displayed below link title.
+   - **Content** is the text displayed below link title.
-   - **URL link** - is target url address.
-   - **Media** - is reference to specified media object added into *Media Library*.
-In this case used to define banner icon.
+   - **Media** is a reference to a specific media object that has been added to the media library.
+In this case, it is used to define a banner icon.
+For more information, see [Adding a Custom Icon]({{ site.baseurl }}#adding-a-custom-icon), below.
+   - **URL link** is the target URL address.

-1. Finally to display newly created banner it should be assigned to proper content slot.
-Go to **Content slots** tab and select **My Company Slot**.
+1. Click the **Content Slots** tab and select **My Company Slot**.

+    This allows you display the new banner by assigning it to an appropriate content slot.

-### Hiding specific banner
+### Hiding a Banner

-Number of visible banners on organization homepage can be reduced.
-Easiest way to hide specific banner is to set component visibility to `false` in the Backoffice:
+The easiest way to hide a banner is to set the component visibility to **False** in Backoffice, as follows:

 1. Log in to Backoffice as an administrator.

-1. In the left sidebar of Backoffice, select **WCMS ––> Component**.
+1. In the left sidebar of Backoffice, select **WCMS**, and then **Component**.

+    A list of components is displayed.

-1. Select banner component assigned to **My Company Slot** you want to hide.
+1. Select the banner component assigned to **My Company Slot** that you want to hide.

-1. Go to **Properties** tab and set **Visibility** value to `false`.
+1. Click the **Properties** tab and set the **Visible** radio button to **False**.

-### Adding custom icon
+### Adding a Custom Icon

-There is also possibility to upload any image file and use it as an icon in banner link.
-To do it again Backoffice can be used:
+You can upload any image file and use it as an icon in the banner link, as follows:

 1. Log in to Backoffice as an administrator.

-1. In the left sidebar of Backoffice, select **Multimedia ––> Media**.
+1. In the left sidebar of Backoffice, select **Multimedia**, and then **Media**.

-1. Click add icon and specify **Identifier** and **Catalog Version**.
+1. Click the plus (`+`) icon.

+    The **Create New Media** dialog appears.

+1. Fill in the **Identifier** field, specify a **Catalog version**, and then click **Next**.

+    You now see the **Content: Upload media content** step.

-1. On the next step upload image you want to use.
+1. Upload the image you want to use, click **Next** if you want to define additional properties, then click **Done**.

-1. When media object is created it can be used as media  reference of any **Banner Component** belongs to **My Company Slot** ([please see](###fields-list)).
+    When you are creating a new banner, you can now select this image in the **Media** field to use as an icon in the banner link, as described in [Adding a New Banner]({{ site.baseurl }}#adding-a-new-banner), above.

 ## Styles

-How to override organization styles:

-Make sure that file is generated properly by schematics, or add it own.
-Your `angular.json` file should include his path in build styles.
+If you want to override the default Organization styles, first ensure that the `organization.scss` file is generated properly by schematics, or else you can add your own.
+Your `angular.json` file should include the following path in the build styles:

 ```ts
 "styles": [